lynkeib/WebProjects/AB Testing for Udacity Course/README.md

 ## 3.2 Check for Practical and Statistical Significance

-Next, for your evaluation metrics, calculate a confidence interval for the difference between the experiment and control groups, and check whether each metric is statistically and/or practically significance.
+Next, for your evaluation metrics, calculate a confidence interval for the difference between the experiment and control groups, and check whether each metric is statistically and/or practical significance.
 A metric is statistically significant if the confidence interval does not include 0 (that is, you can be confident there was a change), and it is practically significant if the confidence interval does not include the practical significance boundary (that is, you can be confident there is a change that matters to the business.)

 ||Clicks|Enrollments|Payments|
 |---|---:|---:|---:|